Jump to Recipe Print Recipe

 • Bake as a loaf or in muffin tins for individual portions.

-• Juicy and flavorful with bold Italian spices and sun-dried tomatoes that sets this apart from the rest of the gluten-free meatloaf recipes out there.
+• Juicy and flavorful with bold Italian spices and sun-dried tomatoes that set it apart from the rest of the gluten-free meatloaf recipes out there.

-• Easy to freeze and reheat—perfect for busy nights.
+• Easy to freeze and reheat, and it is perfect for busy nights.

 Meatloaf has received a bad reputation over the years, and I have been determined to create the perfect meatloaf to prove it wrong!
 My favorite is gluten-free meatloaf with glaze because it adds that yummy sweetness.